200 W. Jones Street

 Bachelor’s degree in business administration, public administration, accounting or related field, from an accredited institution and four years of experience preferably including experience in accounting or budgeting; or an equivalent combination of training and experience.

-Professional Knowledge: Ability to apply technical, professional and regulatory knowledge to perform data analysis and develop conceptual ideas into various budget formulae for budget planning and allocation.
-Proficiency using a computer using Microsoft Excel, Word, and PowerPoint applications.
+- Ability to apply technical, professional, and regulatory knowledge to perform data analysis and develop conceptual ideas into various budget formulae for budget planning and allocation.

-Communication: Ability to communicate both orally and in writing concise, comprehensive and accurate information on budget applications.
-Ability to meet, interact and work with a wide range of other personnel.
+- Ability to communicate both orally and in writing concise, comprehensive, and accurate information on budget applications with ability to meet, interact and work with a wide range of other personnel.

 How to Apply

-The North Carolina Community College System Office uses the Merit-Based Recruitment and Selection Plan to fill positions SUBJECT to the Office of State Human Resources Act (OSHR) with highly qualified individuals.
+The North Carolina Community College System Office uses the Merit-Based Recruitment and Selection Plan to fill positions SUBJECT to the State Human Resources Act with the most qualified applicants.
+When a salary range or recruitment range is posted, the actual salary will be based on relevant competencies, knowledge, skills and abilities, internal equity, and budgetary considerations pertinent to the advertised position.
+All post-high school degrees must be from appropriately accredited institutions.

 Individuals interested in applying for this position must complete the online process at https://www.nc.gov/jobs, Résumés will not be accepted in lieu of the application.
 Work history and credentials must appear on the application to receive consideration during the selection process.